ssidhu1994/Active-Directory-Home-Lab/README.md

 Next we will create a new VM server which the have windows 10 for our newly created client.
 Start by clicking new > name it CLIENT1 > Set hardware to your PC specifications.
 Once server is created, click settings and under network, change adapter 1 to Internal Network.
 This is because we configured DHCP address from main controller.
 This mimics a corprate network.
 Now start the new VM and browse to the location you put the Windows.iso file and click next.
 When it askes to activate windows, click "I don't have a product key", and follow the on screen instructions.
 We will install Windows 10 pro because it can join the domain, home can't.
 Custom install followed by next.
+We can skip all the setup options, if it asks for network, click "I don't have internet", followed by "continue with limited setup".
+Give a username of "user" for simplicity and no password.

 ![Screenshot 2024-03-16 182648](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/ec9872ea-06f5-4a77-9f5d-178346cc20c3)